Gregory Wilson (magician): Publications

+Career and publications

-Wilson's extensive body of work is available for sale all over the world to magicians of intermediate to advanced skill.
-Although in the earlier years of his career Wilson relied on major magic retailers to make his works available, much of his published content is now available at The Secret Source, a magic learning platform founded by Wilson in 1996.
+Wilson's extensive body of work is renowned worldwide, catering primarily to magicians of intermediate and advanced skill levels.
+Initially relying on major magic retailers for distribution, Wilson's published materials are now predominantly available through The Secret Source, a magic learning platform he founded in 1996.

+Legacy and publications

-Wilson has contributed his works to the following (incomplete) list of publications:
+Wilson has contributed his works various publications, including: